springernature/vpat/nature.md

 <tr>
 <td>502.3.4 Values</td>
 <td>Supports</td>
-<td>The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.</td>
+<td>The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with assistive technologies.</td>
 </tr>
 <tr>
 <td>502.3.5 Modification of Values</td>
 <td>Supports</td>
-<td>The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.</td>
+<td>The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with assistive technologies.</td>
 </tr>
 <tr>
 <td>502.3.6 Label Relationships</td>